 Together, with your help, we continue to bring the vision of Hale Halawai ‘Ohana O Hanalei into reality.
 Our purpose is to create and sustain a community center in Hanalei to provide family services and community activities on the North Shore of Kaua’i.
 We are 501(c)3 non-profit organization and your participation and contributions are greatly appreciated.

 Checks are the most preferred method for financial contributions, because the full donation amount will benefit Hale Halawai 'Ohana O Hanalei.
-We do also accept donations online - just click the 'DONATE NOW' button.

 Mail a check or money order to: